 The world of vaporizers has grown exponentially over the past decade.
 What was once an obscure invention has become an everyday item for millions of people.
 Vape shops can be found in almost every developed city throughout the United States and the world, as well as online across thousands of online stores.
 Since the popularity spike, there have been an enormous amount of new handheld vape styles introduced in the market.
-There are vaporizers for e-liquids, dry herbs, wax concentrates, and oil extracts.
+There are vaporizers for oils and e-liquids, dry herbs, and wax concentrates.

-Since there are so many vapes to choose from, it can be a tricky feat to decide which one will work best for you.
+Since there are so many vapes to choose from, it can be tricky to decide which vape kit to buy.
 Because vapes are new, with many newbies, and even some veterans, it can be difficult to distinguish the differences between each kind of vaporizer.
 In this article, we will break down the key differences when it comes every type of vaporizer from dry herb to wax, e liquid and oil vapes.
 Our goal is to make it easier to understand what each vape pen does.
 And if you are just wondering how to use your vape pen, read our how to vape pen guide.

 These devices allow you to vaporize dry herbs.
 You simply grind up your herbs in a sharp grinder, load them into the heating chamber, and choose temperature and vape away.
 By vaping herbs via convection, you cut out the carcinogens and tar that smoking produces.

 These vapes, often referred to as wax pens, let you consume concentrates without the need of a blowtorch and dab rig.
-They are small, portable pens that function by heating the wax up using a special type of vape coil.
+They are small, portable vape pens that function by heating the wax using a special type of wax vape coil.

 This type of vaporizer lets you consume oil extracts in a similar fashion as e-liquid vapes.
 They use wire wrapped cotton that absorbs the oil and turns it to a vapor through electricity and heat, all within a small tank or cartridge.

 These are the original and the most popular type, and more often than not it is usually a box mod which is technically a type of vape, but more so a high tech vape battery.
 Learn how to use the powerful box mods here!
 The majority of e-liquid vapes are sold as refillable tanks with high power coils that turn the liquid into big clouds of vapor.
 People who quit smoking often use them in conjunction with a nicotine infused e-liquid to rid themselves of the carcinogens and toxins involved with cigarettes.

 Once you know what type of vaporizer you want, the choices are far from over.
 There is still a myriad of options to choose from as vaporizers have acquired all sorts of complex functions and features over the years.
 For that reason, we will delve deeper into each aspect to help you choose an option that fits your preferences.